 Dental implant success is extremely high compared to other tooth replacement treatments, even if they were placed after tooth extraction Conroe.
-Conroe patients of implant specialist Dr. Kip Saunders are instructed to follow some of these basic oral hygiene tips:
+Conroe patients of implant specialist are instructed to follow some of these basic oral hygiene tips:

 Titanium dental implants are extremely durable, but you still want to treat them with an extra level of care.
 Use a non-abrasive toothpaste and soft (or ultra-soft) toothbrush to clean them twice per day.

-As with any teeth in your mouth, Dr. Saunders recommends brushing your implants for about two minutes each time, paying particular attention to the areas along your gums.
+As with any teeth in your mouth, our doctors at PCE recommend brushing your implants for about two minutes each time, paying particular attention to the areas along your gums.